 For instance, that green guy, parvalbumin, in certain neurons that protein seems to trigger high-frequency brain waves that have been linked to cognition.
 And that red SNAP-25 has been linked to ADHD, and the yellow VDAC has been proposed as a good target for chemotherapy drugs.

-To create the model, the Researchers isolated rat brain and used mass spectrometry, electron microscopy, super-resolution fluorescence microscopy and antibody staining to get different looks at the sending synapse.
+To create the model, the Researchers isolated rat brain neurons and used mass spectrometry, electron microscopy, super-resolution fluorescence microscopy and antibody staining to get different looks at the sending synapse.

 In so doing they were able to determine the number of 62 different proteins involved in the recycling process and where they belong in the synapse.
 That allowed them to build a model able to depict how the synapse actually looks during each stage of the process—a feat that will undoubtedly help many other Neuro-scientists as they seek to better understand how the brain is able to do all the things it does & various Brain Disorder